-Milestones for completion in 2018/19 Performance and commentary Progress delivery of Stratford Waterfront procurement.
-OJEU procurement is underway for enabling works, substructure works and Carpenters Land Bridge.
-Progress delivery of UCL East (undertaken by UCL).
-UCL and LLDC signed their revised Agreement for Lease in this period.
-UCL have continued procurement for a contractor for Marshgate with a view to appoint in the next period.
-Continue to work with East Bank partners to ensure delivery of the East Bank strategic objectives and to maximise the value of the cluster.
-A number of initiatives are underway including the ongoing success of the Global Disability Innovation Hub and the launch in the next period of the East London Fashion District.
-Deliver of East Education programme with East Bank partners.
+Milestones for completion in 2018/19 Performance and commentary Deliver of East Education programme with East Bank partners.
 The EAST Education framework has been launched by all East Bank partners as the shared strategic approach to education engagement.
+Sadler's Wells' dance project at Mossbourne Riverside Academy being delivered.
 Ensure community plans are in place and are being delivered within Chobham Manor, East Wick and Sweetwater neighbourhoods and the London Stadium.
 Ensure mechanisms are in place amongst East Bank partner institutions to engage local communities.
-Following the establishment of the Chobham Manor Residents' Association, supported by initial seed funding grant from LLDC, support has continued including hosting of meetings regarding service charge issues.
-East Wick and Sweetwater: site relations planning continues for infrastructure works.
-London Stadium activity commenced at the community track supported by a Community track manager.
-Engagement activity for the East Bank partners currently focused on the EAST Education programme.
-Coordinated creative programming group working towards the Open Doors event at Here East in July.
+Following the establishment of the Chobham Manor Residents' Association, supported by initial seed funding grant from LLDC, support has continued including hosting of meetings regarding service community facilities East Wick and Sweetwater: site relations underway for infrastructure works.
+Activity commenced at the London Marathon Community Track with a full programme of use in place.
+In addition to activities noted above, East Bank partners continue to develop their community programmes (e,g, London College of Fashion and Poplar Works, the V&amp;A Chrisp Street Micro-Museum , UCL Culture's community programme.)
+Ensure and deliver best practice consultation programmes in line with LLDC Code of Consultation for new developments on and around the Park.
+UCL East and Stratford Waterfront (East Bank) consultations ongoing; LLDC Code of Consultation updated in Q1.
+Deliver three successful community interim use sites on and around the Park (Hub 67, Mobile Garden City, Warton Road).

-PROGRESS AGAINST MAJOR INSPIRE MILESTONES

-Milestones for completion in 2018/19 Performance and commentary Deliver three successful community interim use sites on and around the Park (Hub 67, Mobile Garden City, Warton Road).
 Lease extended at Hub67 to December 2019.
 Regular programme activity is ongoing.
 Continuing activity at Carpenters Cage including activation by UK Wall Ball.
 Mobile Garden activity at Chobham Manor completed and garden moved from site into storage ahead of move to a location in East Wick, Clarnico Quay.
-Planning application has been submitted for overall Clarnico Quay development.
+Planning application granted for overall Clarnico Quay development.
 Deliver youth engagement programme to enable local young people to feed into future plans for the Park and connect opportunities in the Park to local young people in East London.
-Initial Stratford Waterfront sessions held and planning for August three day intensive workshop to be held in August 2018.
-Development of Mayor's Youth Fund bid to deliver outreach programme.
-Ensure and deliver best practice consultation programmes in line with LLDC Code of Consultation for new developments on and around the Park.
-UCL East and Stratford Waterfront (East Bank) consultations ongoing; LLDC Code of Consultation updated in Q1.
+Legacy Youth Voice held intensive workshops relating to Stratford Waterfront in this period and gave input to IQL on their plans.